 Will it slow down my browsing?

 It can, especially if you connect to distant servers or if the VPN provider has congested servers.
 The impact is usually smaller than a full-device VPN, but it’s still noticeable.
-Windows 10 vpn free

 Can I stream with an extension VPN?

 You can use it to access geo-restricted content in your browser, but streaming platforms may detect and block VPNs.
 If streaming is your main goal, use a reliable full VPN service with streaming-optimized servers.
+Edge secure network vpn missing: troubleshooting, fixes, and best alternatives for privacy and performance 2026

 Is it legal to use a browser extension VPN?